Best Restaurants in Budapest: A Culinary Journey

 Gettó Gulyás

-Another restaurant offering traditional Hungarian cuisine is Gettó Gulyás, a downtown restaurant serving tasty and healthy home cooking.
-The menu features delicious creations such as Hungarian goulash, beef paprika, pörkölt (beef goulash), and lecso, a Hungarian version of French ratatouille.
-The signature dish is turos csusza, a pastry combining soft cottage cheese and crispy bacon.
+Another restaurant serving traditional Hungarian meals is Getto Gulyas, a central spot that offers tasty and hearty comfort food.
+The menu is brimming with such mouthwatering creations like Hungarian goulash, veal paprikash, pörkölt (meat stew), and lecso which is a Hungarian take on French ratatouille.
+The signature dish is turos csusza, pasta that blends soft cottage cheese with crispy bacon.

-The dessert selection is also worth trying, with its incredible ricotta dumplings and Hungarian cookies.
-The interior is a combination of rustic and industrial elements that create a comfortable and unpretentious atmosphere in which to linger.
+The dessert selection is also worth your time with its incredible cottage cheese dumplings and Hungarian sponge cake.
+The interior is a combination of rustic and industrial elements creating an unpretentious and welcoming ambiance that makes you want to stay longer.

 Address: Budapest, Wesselényi utca 18, 1077 Hungary

-This Michelin-starred restaurant is run by a Portuguese-Hungarian duo who fuse the flavors of two very different cultures into something new and beautiful.
-Start with octopus with chorizo and aïoli or foie gras with a glass of one of Hungary's distinctive wines Hungarian wines.
-For the main course, choose entrecôte with cabbage or cod with paprika, which will surprise you with their simplicity and sophistication.
+This Michelin-starred restaurant is run by a Portuguese-Hungarian man and wife duo bringing tastes of two very different cultures and creating something new and beautiful.
+Start with the octopus with chorizo and aioli or foie gras with a glass of one of the iconic Hungarian wines.
+For the main course, go for ribeye with cabbage or Atlantic cod with paprika, both of which will stun you with their effortless simplicity and deliciousness.

-Desserts are generally inspired by Portuguese tradition, mixed with Hungarian fruits and berries.
-The restaurant's atmosphere is soft and elegant, with a few tables in a pleasant setting.
-Although the price is high, true foodies will appreciate the unique fusion of Hungary and Portugal.
+Desserts are mostly inspired by the Portuguese tradition mixed with Hungarian fruits and berries.
+The restaurant’s atmosphere is soft and elegant offering just a few tables in a beautiful setting.
+Although the pricing is on the higher end, true foodies will certainly appreciate the unique fusion of Hungary and Portugal.

 Address: Budapest, Sas u 17, 1051 Hungary